Registering a Death

 Occupational Injury Benefit Scheme – Special Funeral Grant

 To be eligible for this grant, the death must have resulted from:

 - an accident while travelling directly to or from work

 Widowed Parent Grant (€6000)

-This is available where a death occurs of a parent with dependant children.(under 18 or over if in full-time education).
-The Grant is paid when the widowed parent applies for the widow/widowers pension.
+This grant is available where a death occurs of a parent with dependent children (under 18 or over if in full-time education).
+The Grant is paid when the widowed parent applies for the widow/widower pension.

-Credit Union (from €1270)
+Credit Union – Death Benefit Insurance (from €1270)